UNRWA: Repeated calls for investigation by the United States

+"There are few good solutions given the exceptionally difficult situation in Gaza," Vasquez continued, "but nonetheless we are in contact with the United Nations, other UNRWA donors, and concerned parties – including Israel – on identifying better options for protecting the neutrality of UN facilities and ensuring that weapons discovered are handled appropriately and do not find their way back to Hamas or other terrorist groups."In 2018, citing a "failure to mobilize adequate and appropriate burden sharing," the Trump administration stopped funding UNRWA, calling its fundamental business model and fiscal practices "simply unsustainable".
+Secretary of State Mike Pompeo maintained that "most Palestinians under UNRWA's jurisdiction aren't refugees, and UNRWA is a hurdle to peace."
+The Biden administration restarted funding in April 2021 and as of 2024 provided almost $1 billion to UNRWA.
+In 2024, during the Gaza war, the Biden administration halted funding for UNRWA after the Israeli government alleged that some UNRWA staffers took part in the October 7 attacks.

 James G. Lindsay

 On the basis of his 2009 analyses for WINEP, referred to in previous sections, former UNRWA general-counsel James G. Lindsay and fellow researcher for Washington Institute for Near East Policy made the following suggestions for improvement:

 UNRWA should make the following operational changes: halt its one-sided political statements and limit itself to comments on humanitarian issues; take additional steps to ensure the agency is not employing or providing benefits to terrorists and criminals; and allow the UN Educational, Scientific and Cultural Organization (UNESCO), or some other neutral entity, to provide balanced and discrimination-free textbooks for UNRWA schools.

-Andrew Whitley, director of the UNRWA representative office at UN headquarters in New York, said: "The agency is disappointed by the findings of the study, found it to be tendentious and partial, and regrets in particular the narrow range of sources used".
+Andrew Whitley, director of the UNRWA representative office at UN headquarters in New York, criticized the report as biased and relying on limited sources.
+Additionally, he noted: "Someone reading this paper with no background would assume that the Israeli government was a benign actor.
+No mention is made of the occupation of the West Bank and the Gaza Strip."

-UNRWA's Jerusalem spokesone Chris Gunness stated that UNRWA rejects Lindsay's report and its findings and claimed that the study was inaccurate and misleading, since it "makes selective use of source material and fails to paint a truthful portrait of UNRWA and its operations today".
+UNRWA's Jerusalem spokesperson Chris Gunness stated that UNRWA rejects Lindsay's report and its findings and said that the study was inaccurate and misleading, since it "makes selective use of source material and fails to paint a truthful portrait of UNRWA and its operations today".

 In response to the criticism of his report from UNRWA, Lindsay writes:

-Canadian redirection of funds from UNRWA to specific PA projects

-In January 2010, the Government of Canada announced that it was redirecting aid previously earmarked to UNRWA "to specific projects in the Palestinian Authority that will ensure accountability and foster democracy in the PA."
-Victor Toews, the president of Canada's Treasury Board, stated, "Overall, Canada is not reducing the amount of money given to the PA, but it is now being redirected in accordance with Canadian values.
-This will ensure accountability and foster democracy in the PA."
-Previously, Canada provided UNRWA with 11 percent of its budget at $10 million (Canadian) annually.
-The decision came despite positive internal evaluations of the Agency by CIDA officials.
-The Canadian decision put it very much at odds with the US and EU, which maintained or increased their levels of funding.
-Some suggested that the decision also cost Canada international support in its failed October 2010 effort to obtain a seat on the UN Security Council.

-Documents obtained from the Canadian International Development Agency revealed that even the government of Israel opposed the Canadian move, and had asked Ottawa to resume contributions to UNRWA's General Fund.